Paul Goldschmidt Preview, Player Props: Cardinals vs. Brewers

-The St. Louis Cardinals and Paul Goldschmidt, who went 0-for-2 last time in action, battle Adrian Houser and the Milwaukee Brewers at American Family Field, Tuesday at 7:40 PM ET.
+The St. Louis Cardinals and Paul Goldschmidt (.371 slugging percentage over his past 10 games, including one homer), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Wednesday at 7:40 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Padres.
+He had a hitless performance in his previous game (0-for-4) against the Brewers.

 Sportsbook Promo Codes